hugohadfield/kalmangrad/README.md

 # Kalmangrad

-`kalmangrad` is a python package that calculates automated smooth N'th order derivatives of time series data.
+`kalmangrad` is a python package that calculates automated smooth N'th order derivatives of non-uniformly sampled time series data.
 The approach leverages Bayesian filtering techniques to compute derivatives up to any specified order, offering a robust alternative to traditional numerical differentiation methods that are sensitive to noise.
 This package is built on top of the underlying [bayesfilter](https://github.com/hugohadfield/bayesfilter/) package.

 ![Results](Figure_1.jpeg)